 By law, the co-op must provide you with a list of shareholder’s names, addresses, and the number of shares if you request it.
 But to do so, you’ll need to turn in an affidavit that you’ll only be using the information for business relating to the co-op and not for commercial purposes.
 With this information, you’ll have a good idea of the number of votes at stake and also who’s not worth approaching.
 For example, if a shareholder is subletting or has a family member staying in the apartment, that person can’t vote.
 Only the shareholder themselves can.

 Now for the big day.
-At the meeting you’ll need to show up with the shareholders’ proxies, sign them in, get a ballot and cast that ballot.
-Depending on the building, there will be different methods on how they distribute ballots.
-An inspector also will be present to ensure that everything goes fairly.
+At the meeting, you’ll need to show up with the shareholders’ proxies, sign them in, get a ballot, and cast that ballot.
+Depending on the building, there will be different methods on how they distribute votes.
+An inspector also will be present to ensure that everything goes somewhat.

 Here are a few things to consider before you add the title of “board member” to your resume.
 If only co-op board meetings in New York City were this easy.
-Sitting on your apartment building’s co-op board is tougher than you think.
+Sitting on your apartment building’s co-op board is more stringent than you think.

 Regular meetings could interfere with your daily work and life schedule.
 You might have to leave your job early, eat dinner later, skip a workout session, and even lose an hour or so of sleep, depending on the day and time of the meeting.
 Meetings usually take place monthly and during the week, but now and then, an emergency could warrant a last-minute conference, and you are expected to drop everything and attend.
 Beyond meetings, emails run rampant, and paperwork requires time to review.
 The time you’ll spend as a board member is almost equivalent to a part-time job.

 You’ll also know anything and everything that goes on in your building.
-A scuffle between Mrs. Jones in 3C and Mrs. Reilly in 3A; Mr. Sands in 12D who hasn’t paid his maintenance bill in six months; and that problem dog on the sixth floor who won’t stop barking.
+A scuffle between Mrs. Jones in 3C and Mrs. Reilly in 3A.
+Mr. Sands in 12D who hasn’t paid his maintenance bill in six months.
+Also, the dog on the sixth floor who won’t stop barking.
 You’ll know about all of it and be involved in a resolution.

 Being a board member can be stressful.
-With a group of passionate New Yorkers striving for the same cause (to create the best living environment while protecting their investment) disagreements between board members is the norm.
+With a group of passionate New Yorkers striving for the same cause (to create the best living environment while protecting their investment), disagreements between board members are the norm.
 Be prepared for yelling and screaming and temper tantrums; you’ll need thick skin, and be able to take all of the board meeting drama with a grain of salt.